DakotaB75/frontend-enterprise-react-typescript/README.md

 - Show decision-making beyond code syntax
 - Reflect how real teams work in production
 - Serve as a reference for enterprise frontend design

 ---

+## Package Strategy

+This repository is designed to be compatible with internal package distribution strategies (GitHub Packages / private registries).

+While no public package is published, the structure supports:
+- Shared UI libraries
+- Internal design systems
+- Versioned frontend modules

+---